BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 # Compatibility
-**In total 27 plugins have dedicated support for BetonQuest.**
+**In total 28 plugins have dedicated support for BetonQuest.**

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
-22 plugins are supported right now:
+23 plugins are supported right now:
-_Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MMOLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit and WorldGuard._
+_Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MMOLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._

 Some plugins also hook into BetonQuest and provide support by themselves:
 [_nuNPCDestinations_](https://www.spigotmc.org/resources/npcdestinations-create-living-npcs.13863/),